mrEDitor/gnome-shell-extension-scroll-panel/README.md

 Gnome Shell Extension
 -----
-Scroll above an application's title to switch between windows on the active workspace, above the clock to switch between virtual workspaces.
+Scroll above an application's title to switch between windows on the active workspace, and above the clock to switch between virtual workspaces.

+Note: to use the touchpad, you probably have to configure its sensitivity in the extension settings.

 Get it from [extensions.gnome.org](https://extensions.gnome.org/extension/932/).